What Is Herzuma® (trastuzumab-pkrb)?

 What are the possible side effects?

-The most common side effects of Herzuma in breast cancer treatment include:1,3-5
+The most common side effects of Herzuma, depending on the specific form of breast cancer being treated, include:1,3-5

 Herzuma has a boxed warning, the strictest warning from the U.S. Food and Drug Administration (FDA).
 This is because it may cause severe side effects, including:3